dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 openHAB prevents several executions of the same script at the same time.
 This is also the case for transformations/profile (the second transformation will wait for the first to finish).
 This can be an issue, especially if your script takes some non-negligible time to execute.

-Also, for rules defined inside a `.java` script in `automation/jsr223`, remember that the 'Action' part are only lambda-like pieces of code running on a java instance.
+Also, for rules defined inside a `.java` script in `automation/jsr223`, remember that the 'Action' part of each rule (i.e., the code doing something) are only lambda-like pieces of code running on a java instance.
-As openHAB does not manage the instance, there is no protection against concurrent executions (other than the "not twice the same rule" policy).
+As openHAB does not manage the instance, there is no protection against concurrent executions of different rules.
+The "cannot-execute-same-rule-twice-at-the-same-time" policy applies to one rule, so several rules defined on the same script file will share state and can access it concurrently.
 If different rules -triggered at the same time- access the same instance fields, you may have to synchronize read/write from/to your data.
 If this is a concern for you, and if you are new to Java, look online for some good tutorials about concurrency, thread safety, and locks.